Sicily national football team

 The Sicily national football team (Sicilian: Naziunali Siciliana di Palluni) is the representative football team of the island of Sicily.
 It is controlled by the Sicilia Football Association and is also colloquially referred to with the name Naziunali Siciliana.
 The Sicilia F.A. was founded in 2020.

 It is not affiliated with either FIFA or UEFA and is therefore not allowed to participate in either the FIFA World Cup or the UEFA European Championship.
-However, since June 2021 the Sicilia F.A. is associated with the CONIFA, therefore the team can participate in the CONIFA World Football Cup and in the CONIFA European Football Cup.
+However, since June 2021 the Sicilia F.A. has been associated with the CONIFA, from which in October 2023, just two years later, he announced his exit with regret and disappointment, after having denounced in an unequivocal press release his lack of seriousness and not having taken part in any official competition, and that he wanted to travel paths for international recognition, and the desire to compete in serious and challenging competitions.

 History

 In the past, the idea of creating a Sicilian national team has been already proposed by some journalists and Sicilianist circles.

 The current project started in 2019 following the first contacts with CONIFA.
 The project was born thanks to the synergy of a Founding Committee from the three metropolitan cities of Sicily: Palermo, Catania and Messina.
 The official foundation of the Sicilia F.A. dates back to 15 May 2020, while the public activities were launched in 2021.

-At the foundation Salvatore Mangano from Messina was chosen as President, Angelo Priolo and Fabio Petrucci from Palermo as Vice-president and General Secretary, while Alberto L'Episcopo from Catania – a former Manager of the Serie A team Chievo Verona – is the General Manager.
+At the foundation Salvatore Mangano from Messina was chosen as President, Angelo Priolo and Fabio Petrucci from Palermo as Vice-president and General Secretary, while the Sporting Director Alberto L'Episcopo from Catania – a former Manager of the Serie A team Chievo Verona– is the General Manager and Head of the Sporting Area.
 Mario Bonsignore – former President of A.C.
 Ancona, Manager of F.C.
-Messina and Marketing Manager of the Malta Football Association – is the General Consultant of the Sicilia F.A.
-Pietro Cannistrà and Benedetto Bottari – protagonists of the S.S.
-Milazzo’s promotion to the Lega Pro – are respectively Head of the Sporting Area and Team Manager.
+Messina and Marketing Manager of the Malta Football Association – is the General Consultant.

 One of the main goals of the Sicilia F.A. is the promotion of the Sicilian national identity through football.
 Indeed, the initiative of the Sicilian national football team is based on the idea that Sicily represents a stateless nation with its own geographical peculiarities, history, language and culture.
 The Sicilia F.A. has already signed partnerships with the "Accademia della Lingua Siciliana" ("Academy of the Sicilian Language") and the Cultural Association "Lu Statutu" in order to realize its goal.

-Very soon, the birth of the Sicilia F.A. inspired the fantasies of the media about the international players that theoretically could wear the jersey of the team, from Mario Balotelli to Vincenzo Grifo.
+Very soon, the birth of the Sicilia F.A. inspired the fantasies in the media about the international players that theoretically could wear the jersey of the team, from Mario Balotelli to Vincenzo Grifo.

 The first two football associations that acknowledged the Sicilia F.A. were the national football teams of Sardinia and Corsica.

 The Global Executive Committee of the CONIFA accepted Sicily as a member association on 27 June 2021.

 The Sicilia F.A., with a futsal selection, is one of the six participants to the 2021 CONIFA No Limits Mediterranean Futsal Cup.
+18 October, 2023, Sicily announced it had withdrawn from CONIFA after not featuring in any CONIFA tournament.